The difference between states and actions

 She is eating an apple (at the moment).

 The verb eat is an action.
 However, not all verbs describe actions.
-For example, the verbs believe and want happen inside you, you don't do them.
+For example, the verbs believe and want happen inside you, you don't do them (so it's difficult to show in a picture).
 These verbs are states not actions, and we don't use them with continuous forms.
 For example,

 I am wanting some coffee. (wrong!)